A Mandalay - Lashio train on the famous Gokteik viaduct in Shan state, Myanmar.

 Yangon to Bagan

 Bagan, where 800-year-old temples and stupas litter a huge plain as far as the eye can see, should not be missed, and it's a highlight on most visitors' itineraries.
-There is a daily direct train from Rangoon to Bagan introduced in early 2010, with a sleeping-car with 2 and 4 bed compartments, see the photo below.
+There is a daily direct train from Rangoon to Bagan introduced in early 2010, with a sleeping-car, see the photos below.
 Expect a bit of a bumpy ride, but a real adventure, across Burma on a sleeper train passing occasional golden stupas with the smell of the village fire wafting in on the cool breeze through your open window.
-For an account of a journey on this train with photos, see http://lesleyleephotography.com/myanmar-by-train.
+For an account of a journey on this train with photos, see lesleyleephotography.com/myanmar-by-train.
 Alternatively, you could take an express train from Rangoon to Mandalay, visit Mandalay, then travel to Bagan using the express ferry, a wonderful journey.
 Here are the details for the direct train.
 Feedback always appreciated!

 Yangon ► Bagan